Eternal Happiness

 Eternal Happiness (Traditional Chinese: 再生緣; literally Reincarnated Fate) is a 2002 TVB television drama from Hong Kong based on a short story of the same name by Qing dynasty novelist Chen Duansheng.
 Eternal Happiness was produced by Poon Kar Tak and edited by Tong King Ping.
-The original broadcast was on the TVB Jade network with 45-minute episodes airing five days a week from August 5 to September 13 in 2002.
+The original broadcast was on the TVB Jade network with 45-minute episodes airing five days a week from August 5 to September 13, 2002.
 Eternal Happiness was the highest rated drama in Hong Kong for the year 2002 eclipsing some other major productions such as Golden Faith and Where The Legend Begins.

 Cast and characters

 Note: Some of the characters' names are in Cantonese romanisation.